epics-modules/LabJack/_sources/index.rst.txt

   * - $(P)AiAllSettlingUS
     - ao
     - asynFloat64
+    - AIN_RESOLUTION_ALL
+    - Selects the input resolution for all analog input channels.
+      High values of resolution result in lower noise and longer ADC conversion time.
+      Resolution 0 is the default resolution for that model.

+      - The T4 supports resolutions 1-5.
+      - The T7 supports resolutions 1-8.
+      - The T7-PRO supports resolutions 1-12.
+1-8 use the 16-bit ADC and 9-12 use the 24-bit ADC.
+        When running the waveform generator on the T7-PRO this must be set to values between 1-8, i.e. 16-bit ADC.
+        The driver will set this automatically when starting the waveform generator if it is outside the allowed range.
+      - The T8 supports resolutions 1-16.
+However, these are automatically selected by the Range, and this record has no effect?
+  * - $(P)AiAllResolution
+    - mbbo
+    - asynInt32
-    - ANALOG_IN_SETTLING_TIME
+    - AIN_RESOLUTION_ALL
-    - The settling time in microseconds to use for all analog input channels.
+    - The resolution to apply to all analog input channels.
 0 selects the device default.
   * - $(P)DeviceReset
     - bo
     - asynInt32